marmelab/coPostgresQuery/README.md

     primaryKey,
     writableCols,
     returnCols,
-})(entity)
+})(row)
 ```

-Creates a query to update one entity or create it if it does not already exists.
+Creates a query to update one row or create it if it does not already exists.

 #### Configuration